 Ouch? thought Lavinia Mudwallow, Oh, dear! and she promptly covered the every visible part of the small form with great wet kisses.

-"Eww, Eww, Eww ... gross!" said Amanda, scrinkling her eyes shut and wrinkling her nose .
+"Eww, Eww, Eww ... gross!" howled Amanda, scrinkling her eyes shut and wrinkling her nose.
 "I’m OK, Lavinia, cut it out!"

 There was the smell of fresh coffee brewing and a voice called out from the kitchen, "Amanda dear, time to get up.
 Breakfast is ready and the school bus will be here soon!"

 Amanda crawled out from beneath the covers on her hands and knees, and then impulsively threw her arms around Lavinia Mudwallow’s neck.
-"I just love you a bunch, Lavinia," she whispered.
+"I just love you a bunch, Lavinia," she said softly.

 Lavinia’s tail wagged and her eyes sparkled happily.
 She gave Amanda a great wet smootch on her ear.
-"Bleeeaah," laughed Amanda, and off she went to eat breakfast.
+"Bleeeaah!" laughed Amanda, and off she went to eat breakfast.
+After breakfast, she carefully made her bed and reminded Lavinia, "No fair sleeping on my bed while I'm gone, Lavinia!
+You have your own bed," she said, pointing toward the soft round dog bed in the corner.
+Lavinia just wagged her tail that much harder.

 Except, that is, for a softly droning snore, punctuated occasionally by a series of delicate little woofs.
-The sound was coming from the middle of Amanda Grey’s freshly made bed.
+Sure enough, the sound was coming from the middle of Amanda Grey’s freshly made bed.

 | Lavinia Mudwallow chases butterflies in her sleep.|